A Representation of Hyponormal Absolutely Norm Attaining Operators: Hyponormal -operators

 \begin{corollary} The operator $T$ in Proposition \ref{prop rep of hypo AN op} is normal if and only if $S_0$ is unitary. \end{corollary} \begin{proof} If $S_0$ is unitary then by the condition $S_0^*A=0$, we have $A=0$.
 In this case, $B$ is a hyponormal operator.
 As it is finite-rank operator, it must be normal by Theorem \ref{compact hypo}.
 Hence $T$ is normal.

 Conversely assume that $T$ is a normal operator.
 Then $N(|T|-\|T\|I)=N(T^*T-\|T\|^2I)=N(TT^*-\|T\|^2I)$ is a reducing subspace for $T$, that is $H_1$ is a reducing subspace for $T$.
-Consequently $H_1$ is a reducing subspace for $S$, where $S$ is the isometry in the proof of Proposition \ref{prop rep of hypo AN op} satisfying $T=S|T|$ and we get
+Let $T=S|T|$, where $S$ is as in Proposition \ref{prop rep of hypo AN op}.
+Since $T$ is normal, we can easily prove that $S|T|=|T|S$.
+From this and the fact that $H_1$ reduces $T$, we can conclude that $H_1$ is reducing for $S$ also.
+Hence we have

-As a result $A=0.F=0$ and the normality of $T$ forces that $S_0$ to be unitary. \end{proof} \begin{theorem} Let $T\in\mathcal{AN}(H)$ be a hyponormal operator.
+As a result $A=0\cdot F=0$ and the normality of $T$ forces that $S_0$ to be unitary. \end{proof} \begin{theorem} Let $T\in\mathcal{AN}(H)$ be a hyponormal operator.
 Then \begin{enumerate} \item there exists closed subspaces $H_0,H_1,H_2$ with $\dim(H_2)<\infty$ such that $H=H_0\oplus H_1\oplus H_2$. \item $T$ has the following representation with respect to $H_0\oplus H_1\oplus H_2$;

 where $\sigma_{ess}(|T|)=\{\lambda\}$, for some $\lambda\in\mathbb{R}$ and \begin{enumerate} \item $S_0=\underset{i=1}{\overset{n_0}{\oplus}}\lambda_iU_i$ for some unitary operator $U_i\in\mathcal{B}\left(N\left(|T|-\lambda_iI\right)\right)$, if $(\lambda,\|T\|]\cap\sigma(|T|)=\{\lambda_i\}_{i=1}^{n_0}$ for some $n_0\in\mathbb{N}\cup\{\infty\}$ or $S_0=0$ if $(\lambda,\|T\|]\cap\sigma(|T|)$ is empty set. \item $S_1\in\mathcal{B}(H_1)$ is an isometry. \item $A,\,S_2$ are finite-rank operators with $S_1^*A=0$ and if $[0,\lambda)\cap\sigma(|T|)=\{\delta_j:1\leq j\leq m_0\}$ for some $m_0\in\mathbb{N}$. \end{enumerate} \end{enumerate} \end{theorem} \begin{proof} Let $T\in\mathcal{AN}(H)$.
 Then $|T|\in\mathcal{AN}(H)$ and hence $\sigma_{ess}(|T|)$ is singleton, say $\{\lambda\}$ and $\sigma(|T|)$ is countable, by Theorem \ref{esschar}.
 Again using Theorem \ref{esschar}, we know that $[0,\lambda)$ contains at most finitely many points of $\sigma(|T|)$ and $(\lambda, \|T\|]$ contains at most countably many points of $\sigma(|T|)$.